 - License, microchip, and vaccination records: Important in case your dog is lost, injured, or your campsite requires proof of vaccinations–some do!

-- Collar and leash: Dogs need to be kept on leash at most campsites and on many trails.
+- Collar and leash: Dogs need to be kept on a leash at most campsites and on many trails.

 - List of dog-friendly hiking trails: Do some research in advance to identify places where dogs are (and are not) allowed.